 Most of us in retro gaming have more consoles than inputs on our TV, leaving us looking for switches.
 If you’re using RGB SCART from your console, this page will show off some quality, tested SCART switches (and what to stay away from).

-If you’re looking for the best retro gaming component video switch, we’ll have a page on that soon, but my favorite is the gcompsw: http://bit.ly/gcompsw
+*If you’re looking for the best retro gaming component video switch, we’ll have a page on that soon, but my favorite fully-featured one is the gcompsw.
+You can try to use Extron Crosspoints with BNC connectors if you’re looking for something used and less expensive, but if you want the best, this is it: http://bit.ly/gcompsw

 As a note, if you need info on how to connect the switch to your RGB display, please see the SCART to Display page.

 |gscartsw: automatic 8:2 SCART-RGB switch

 This is an 8-port SCART switch made specifically for retro-gaming.
 It’s the most mature product on this list with years of proven use.
 It’s a bit expensive, but offers auto switching, dual simultaneous outputs, true sync regeneration and the ability to convert RGsB to RGBs.

 Please check out the review page for more information.